Ocean 3d Ocean Evaluation (EN4)

 Caveats

-• Global averaging masks potential regional differences (e.g., Atlantic vs. Pacific basin contrasts).
+- Global averaging obscures regional compensations (e.g., Atlantic vs. Pacific basin differences).

 Salinity Surface Annual Mean Bias